Welcome to Our Blog - Camino San Salvador

 As we made our way down the winding road there seemed to be one beautiful view after another.
 Steep slopes covered in a patchwork of lush green fields and pastures surrounded us on all sides, and the air was filled with the sound of birds and cowbells from the horses, cows, and sheep grazing in the lush green landscape all around us.

-The walk down to Puento de los Fierros was easy enough, but I think making the relatively steep descent on the paved road would have been painful on the knees if we'd attempted it at the end of yesterday.
-When we got to the town at the bottom, there was a choice to take an extremely steep and very overgrown footpath straight up a steep slope away from the road, or to continue straight on into town.
+The walk down to Puento de los Fierros was easy enough, but making the relatively steep descent on the paved road would have been painful on the knees if we'd attempted it at the end of yesterday.
+When we got to the town at the bottom, there was a choice to take an extremely steep and very overgrown footpath straight up a steep slope away from the road or to continue straight on into town.
 We wouldn't have known there was a choice, but Mick, Jaques, and Fernando were in front of us, and we watched them continue straight ahead.

-Up and up we climbed through a magical and almost tropical feeling forest of trees with a carpet of tender new ferns underneath, their fiddleheads not quite yet fully unfurled.
+Up and up we climbed through a magical and almost tropical-feeling forest of trees with a carpet of tender new ferns underneath, their fiddleheads not quite yet fully unfurled.
 In other places the old trees were covered in trailing ivy, and underneath a forest of slender plants with white and purple blossoms stood tall.

 When we reached the top of the first climb we found Mick and Jaques taking a break, enjoying the panoramic view down the valley.
-We too stopped for a snack, and a much needed break.
+We too stopped for a snack and a much-needed break.
 We all shared a similar sentiment - the strenuous climbing we had just done certainly didn't qualify as 'all downhill.'
 As it turned out, that description didn't much apply to the rest of the day either.

 The countryside in this section is very lush and beautiful, and we even spotted a small deer grazing out in one of the fields.
 Another highlight was passing the small stone Ermita de San Miguel, which was a very peaceful mountain chapel.

-Just before noon we reached the tiny mountain village of Beduenos, which was picturesque but offered no amenities of any sort.
-Apparently there is a very highly recommended albergue near this village, and pilgrims can arrange to be picked up in the town.
+Just before noon, we reached the tiny mountain village of Beduenos, which was picturesque but offered no amenities of any sort.
+Apparently, there is a very highly recommended albergue near this village, and pilgrims can arrange to be picked up in the town.
 A long trek on a concrete pathway and then a dirt track took us up to the mountain village of Herias.

 When we went to leave Campones we again had two choices - one was to follow the bike path up into the hills, and the other was to follow the road down in the valley (or so we thought).
 We followed the arrows through town, getting as far as the interesting little Capilla del Santo Cristo.
 At this point a well-meaning and very emphatic local woman pointed us in the direction of the bike path, saying repeatedly in Spanish that the road was too dangerous and we needed to go the other way.
 We hesitated, but she made sure we changed course and followed the approved route.